Zabanaa/zabanaa.github.io/_posts/2017-04-29-how-to-integrate-stripe-with-your-django-app.md

 ---
 layout: post
-title:  How to integrate Stripe with your Django app
+title:  Integrate Stripe with your Django app
 ---

 I'm currently working on a side project called consolecowboys.
 It's a jobs board